deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 But I'm not arguing that large-scale deep learning won't ever be able to do task X, or that mistakes A, B and C prove that it's not "really understanding", or that "mere pattern matching" isn't intelligence[[^1]].
 If we want to know whether large-scale DL is progressing towards AGI, we should not be evaluating how well the models perform the tasks they are trained on, but their ability to generalize.
 Generalization is what general intelligence is for, and where deep learning is making no progress.

 What is happening instead, is that as we scale up deep learning models, they get better performance on a test set of statistically identical examples.
-Contrary to what Gwern wrote, there is no pressure on the models to start generalizing better as we scale up.
+Contrary to what Gwern wrote, there is no pressure on the models to start generalizing better as we scale up, especially since we're increasing the model size, rather than decreasing it.
 On the contrary, the exact same, limited generalization ability is much more performant when you have a billion more examples to generalize from.
 It doesn't matter whether you use the data directly to train on, or indirectly by using a pre-trained model.

-## Tmp
+#### What do neural networks learn?

+Before the deep learning revolution really took off, much of the early excitement was due to the fact that deep learning _learns_ features, as opposed to most approaches which require features to be _engineered_ for a given task and domain.
+Experts would invent, stack and ensemble transformations, building pipelines that processed the data in successive steps, training each part of the pipeline separately.
+In contrast, a neural network learns all of its layers end-to-end, so that a change in any layer backpropagates to all the layers that it depends on.
+The power of this approach was most easily appreciated in computer vision, where [feature maps](https://distill.pub/2017/feature-visualization/) in the early layers of convolutional neural nets learned to detect edges, and later layers detect textures, patterns, parts of objects and objects.

+#### Implications of the scaling hypothesis

 If all you need for general intelligence is a large neural network and lots of data, why aren't animals with human-sized or larger brains, and human-length or longer lives, as general as humans?
 Most animals rely on innate knowledge and instincts.
 They don't seem able to infer causes - squirrels try to bury nuts in concrete, apes over-imitate copied behaviors.
 The most intelligent animals seem to be able to use and understand symbols, understand causes, and use them to improvise novel behaviors.

+###

 [^1]: I don't believe that deep learning models are really understanding, nor that pattern matching is all there is to intelligence, but that's not the point I'm making here.